AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 # Convert the result to an sf object for easier handling
 idw_sf <- st_as_sf(idw_result)
 ```
 We now visualize the interpolated temperature surface using ggplot2.
-The geom_sf() function plots the interpolated data, and scale_fill_viridis_c() applies a color scale to the temperature values.
-This map provides a visual representation of the temperature distribution across BC.
+The geom_sf() function plots the interpolated data, and scale_fill_viridis_c() applies a colour scale to the temperature values.
+This map should provide a visual representation of the temperature distribution across BC.

 ``{r plot IDW, echo = FALSE, message = FALSE, warning = FALSE, results = "hide"}
 # Visualize the IDW interpolation